Our Role as a Church School

 We share religious stories, teachings and hymns which celebrate half termly themes in collective worship.
 Collective worship takes place every day and allows for a quiet reflective time.
 These reflective times of worship give all children some experience of stillness as well as time to think, talk and celebrate achievements.

 At Whixall C.E.
-Primary school, we hold a core set of Christian Values:
+Primary school and Nursery, we hold a core set of Christian Values:

 Our values are intrinsic to our school and everything that we believe.
 Children and staff are encouraged to identify examples of each value in their day to day practice.
 Values were chosen collaboratively by staff, pupils and parents.